totoro642/google-cloud-java/docs/endpoint.md

 # Client Library Endpoint
-Client libraries will automatically resolve an endpoint for the client to use.
-The default endpoint will attempt to connect to Google servers.
+Client libraries will automatically resolve an endpoint to use.
+The default resolved endpoint will be to Google servers (i.e. `https://{serviceName}.googleapis.com:443`).

 ## Anatomy of an Endpoint
 Using the default Java-Speech endpoint as an example: `https://speech.googleapis.com:443`: